 - Represented national retailer in connection with parallel criminal antitrust investigation and civil class action involving price-fixing allegations.
 After considerable work and negotiation, the DOJ ultimately agreed to settle on extremely favorable terms.

 - Represented corporate officer in parallel federal and state civil suits involving theft of trade secrets and cybercrime statutes, including the Computer Fraud and Abuse Act, Wiretap Act, Stored Communications Act, and state analogs.

-- Representing California-based company in commercial dispute with out-of-state competitor that raises novel issues on personal jurisdiction currently on appeal before the California Supreme Court.
+- Represented California-based company in commercial dispute with out-of-state competitor that raises novel personal jurisdiction issues that were briefed to the California Supreme Court.

 - Represented and obtained a favorable settlement for a judgment creditor in suit to set aside fraudulent asset transfer.

 - Represented former officers and directors of public company in SEC insider trading investigation that resulted in SEC electing to take no action.

 - Represented national health-care organization in responding to congressional subcommittee investigation into fetal-tissue donation practices and related accounting issues.

 - Represented Fortune 500 company in retaliatory discharge case in Arizona state court, beating the main claims with a motion for summary judgment.

 - Represented Brennan Center for Justice at NYU in connection with California Public Records Act requests to LAPD.

 - Represented underage rape victim in connection with application for U Visa.